 And you know what?
 I don’t even miss it or crave it anymore.

-Looking after my PCOS is far more important than a cup of coffee, a pizza, a chocolate.
+Looking after my PCOS is far more important than a cup of coffee, a pizza, a bar of chocolate.

 Take it one step and one bite at a time and I wish you the most amazing 2016!